Office of the Comptroller of the Currency (OCC), Treasury.

 Under the PRA (44 U.S.C.
-3501-3520), Federal agencies must obtain approval from OMB for each collection of information that they conduct or sponsor.
+3501 et seq.), Federal agencies must obtain approval from OMB for each collection of information that they conduct or sponsor.
 “Collection of information” is defined in 44 U.S.C.
 3502(3) and 5 CFR 1320.3(c) to include agency requests or requirements that members of the public submit reports, keep records, or provide information to a third party.
 Section 3506(c)(2)(A) of title 44 requires Federal agencies to provide a 60-day notice in the Federal Register concerning each proposed collection of information, including each proposed extension of an existing collection of information, before submitting the collection to OMB for approval.
-To comply with this requirement, the OCC is publishing notice of the proposed collection of information set forth in this document.
+To comply with this Start Printed Page 1374requirement, the OCC is publishing notice of the renewal of the collection of information set forth in this document.

 Title: Retail Foreign Exchange Transactions.